earth

 Po-Tent City Seoul

-Review in Korean language, written by poet/director of CCOT(꽃), Lee Chulsung: “팬데믹 시대의 텐트형 예술행동”, <연극 in>
+Review in Korean language, written by poet/director of CCOT(꽃), Lee Chulsung: “팬데믹 시대의 텐트형 예술행동”,

 4 people sit around a colourful picnic blanket on grass under trees.
 Rebecca Wang, Tadafumi Tamura, Minah Lee, Wryly Andherson.
 Minah on the left sitting in a red camp chair gestures while speaking.